Nivoda/nivoda-api/README.md

 ## Code Examples

+Code examples can be found in the examples folder.

 - Generic GraphQL Examples
 - Node.js Examples
-- React Examples
-- Java Examples
-- C# Examples
+- PHP Examples

 Any questions?
-Please reach out to andre@nivoda.net (TBD change to itsupport@nivoda.net or something?)
+Please reach out to andre at nivoda.net.